Minterest vs. Morpho

 Minterest’s Self-Sustaining Liquidation System Gives Borrowers an Advantage

-- Fairer Liquidations → Unlike Morpho (which follows a similar procedure to what Aave/Compound’s apply with external liquidators), Minterest removes middlemen and ensures liquidated funds benefit the protocol, rather than external arbitrageurs.
+- Fairer Liquidations → Unlike Morpho (which follows a similar procedure to what Aave/Compound’s apply with external liquidators), Minterest removes middlemen to benefit the protocol, rather than external arbitrageurs.

-- More Efficient Process → With its automated liquidation engine, borrowers get fairer liquidation prices, rather than facing predatory liquidators.
+- Automated Process → With its automated liquidation engine, borrowers get fairer liquidation prices, rather than facing predatory liquidators.

 Why Morpho Falls Short